5 effective credit control strategies to implement after making a sale

 - Credit terms

-Once you have sent the invoice, we would also recommend making a courtesy call to the customer to check they have received it, that there are no disputes and they are aware of the date it must be paid.
+Once you have sent the invoice, we would also recommend making a courtesy call to the customer to check they have received it, there are no disputes and they are aware of the date it must be paid.

 Clearly state your terms and conditions